normseth/ci-demo/doc/narrative.md

 ## Getting Started

 ### CI Infrastructure
-Created a project directory.
+Create a project directory.
-Initialized git; set exclusions.
+Initialize git; set exclusions.
-Defined build master and slave VMs in Vagrantfile.
+Define build-master and slave VMs in Vagrantfile.
-Cloned build-master into cookbooks.
-Made some changes.
-Exact nature not relevant, but process is:
-  Launched VM.
+Launch jenkins master and slave VMs.
+Make entries in .ssh/config.
+Create build-master in cookbooks directory.
+Run berks install
+If using chef zero
-  Set environment for chef-zero.
+  Set environment for chef-zero
-  Ran berks install from role-buildserver to get cookbook dependencies.
+  Launch using knife serve
+  Populates itself from chef-repo
-  Ran berks upload to push all cookbooks into chef-zero.
+  Run berks install / berks upload to get cookbooks & dependencies

   Bootstrapped manually with knife.
   Iterated over my cookbook, forcing the upload with knife as needed (not bumping version).

-At the end of the day, I have a two-node Jenkins cluster up & running, although the slave doesn't yet have the Ruby on Rails stack to support my demo application.
+At the end of the day, I have a two-node Jenkins cluster up & running.
+* Master node has Jenkins and chef installed.
+* Slave node has Jenkins agent requirements only, chef, and chef testing tools.

+## Open Issues
-TODO: Fix security for Jenkins.
+* Security for Jenkins.
 Currently broken, but not blocking.
 Issue is that my config-file hack gets over-written somewhere, and is fragile, in any case, because slaves are also configured in the same file.
+Should fix by enabling security through Chef cookbook, but that means figuring out groovy syntax.

+* kitchen-ec2 doesn't create ohai hint file.
+Options include patching the gem, touching the file on the AMI,

+When you combine all my design decisions and setup steps, here are the steps I go through to launch a jenkins slave: cd vagrant vagrant up buildslave01 cd ../cookbooks/build-master berks install berks upload knife cookbook upload build-master --force ssh slave01 knife bootstrap slave01 -x vagrant --sudo --run-list 'recipe[build-master::slave-ruby]' --environment ci --secret-file XXXXX And once the node is up and converged, need to add it as slave in jenkins ui and tag it for chef jobs

-### Application Environment
+### Application Development Environment
 I could go straight to the community and find a cookbook to set up my rails stack, but I'm going to take a lower-level approach at first, to ensure I understand the infrastructure.
 The gist is that I'm going to manually install the infrastructure on a fresh VM, capturing the steps in my command history file.
 At the end, I'll distill it down to just the tasks I need to automate (skipping all digressions & mistakes), and build or borrow recipes to suit.
+This will also help when I want to chef-ify the entire infrastructure, later.

 I'm working from this document: http://www.railstutorial.org/book/beginning#sec-up_and_running

-NOTE: This section conflates application code and infrastructure, and doesn't actually cover several components of the infrastructure requirements (nginx, passenger, etc.).

-TODO: Address previous note, then address how infrastructure code gets applied to a jenkins slave in a dynamic, automated fashion.
-Could be that master is configured with nodes dynamically, or could be that they're booted and provisioned from code, then torn down.

-And here's my distilled command history, once I have my first application up & running.
-At this point, this is just a development stack (aka group, as defined in first_app/Gemfile):
+Here's my distilled command history, once I have my first application up & running.
+At this point, this is just a development stack (aka group, as defined in first_app/Gemfile).
+It also lacks two elements of the stack that are common, an application server and a load balancer.
+These will come later.
 ```
 sudo apt-get update
 sudo apt-get install curl git -y